Create an Export-Function Model

 The first step for creating independent functions in the generated code from a Simulink® model is to define the functions in the context of an export-function model.
-See Export-Function Models.
+See Export-Function Models Overview.

-At the root-level of an export-function model, functions are modeled within Function-Call Subsystem, function-call Model, Simulink Function, and S-Function blocks.
+At the top-level of an export-function model, functions are modeled within Function-Call Subsystem, function-call Model, Simulink Function, and S-Function blocks.
 This example uses Function-Call Subsystem blocks to model two functions.

 Add two Function-Call Subsystem blocks.